w3c/market-data-odrl-profile/discussions/2020-09-16/topics.md

 Now that we're farther along in building out our implementation of ODRL, what form should the next deliverable take, and when can we target its delivery?
 Some possibilities:

 * Codified specification of a more fully-defined language
+* Codified set of use cases; business challenges we're trying to solve
-* Codified set of test cases that can be applied to the language
+* Codified set of test cases; usage queries we want the language to support
 * Application code producing and consuming ODRL for these test cases

 Are there others?
 Can we make this list more specific in its short-term goals?